mschaller2/effective-couscous/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+All members must attend team meetings, and complete assigned parts of the assignment.
+If members have difficulties completing the assignment by the deadline, they must notify the rest of the team.

 ## Add any other rules that your team establishes to help each other work effectively together